White Snake (album)

-White Snake is the first solo album by David Coverdale, released in May 1977.
+White Snake is the debut solo album by David Coverdale, first released on 22 February 1977 in Japan and on 6 May in Europe through Purple Records.
 Coverdale would use the album title as the name of his future band, first known as "David Coverdale's Whitesnake" and soon afterwards shortened to Whitesnake.
+The album was released as a part of a compilation album Whitesnake/Northwinds in 1988, was reissued alone in 2000, and released again as part of a double compilation album now titled as The Early Days (2003).

+A reissue was released as part of Into the Light: The Solo Albums, including all of Coverdale's solo albums, re-mixed (as a Whitesnake compilation), via Rhino Entertainment on 25 October 2024.

 Background and writing

 As his first solo effort, Coverdale later admitted: "It's very difficult to think back and talk sensible about the first album.
-White Snake had been a very inward looking, reflective and low-key affair in many ways, written and recorded as it was in the aftermath of the collapse of Deep Purple."
+White Snake had been a very inward looking, reflective and low-key affair in many ways, written and recorded as it was in the aftermath of the collapse of Deep Purple".